shinji257/aop/README.md

 * Add (optional) trap to opme command for those without permission -- kill on first usage, kick on second
 * Add config file -- opme trap disable/enable
-* Add option to config file for possible silence on command denial (for op/deop block)
+* Add option to config file for possible silence on command denial
 * Add option to toggle if op/deop should be blocked in game or not
 * Possible rename of the current opme permission node (again) (DONE)
 * Add/test node possibility to use bukkit op node as alternative...